 003903 - W20

-Book by 31 May, 2019 and receive a $1,000 per person travel credit!
-Spitsbergen and the Svalbard archipelago offer a tremendous wildlife and bird life experience, as well as a fascinating lesson in glaciology.
+**Book by 30 August, 2019 and receive a $1,000 travel credit and a complimentary, pre-voyage hotel night.** Spitsbergen and the Svalbard archipelago offer a tremendous wildlife and bird life experience, as well as a fascinating lesson in glaciology.

 - Unique Arctic wildlife – polar bears, walrus, reindeer